Greece Moments Greece Moments

 Waterfall of Epta Piges

-The cascade of the dam is a popular photo motif in the Epta-Piges Valley.
-The water level varies greatly with the season, in summer only a trickle splashes down.
-Until the beginning of June, the Waterfall of the Seven Springs on the other hand, a nice background for a souvenir photo of the Rhodes Holidays.
+The cascade at the dam wall is a popular photo spot in the Epta Piges valley.
+The water level varies greatly with the season, and in summer only a trickle remains.
+Until early June, however, the Waterfall of the Seven Springs makes for a beautiful backdrop for a souvenir photo from your Rhodes holiday.

 Sieben Quellen Rhodos Wasserfall Kolymbia